-Tuition is a set, pro-rated monthly rate and is due at the first lesson of each month.
-A one-time $50 books and materials fee is due at the beginning of each year (September).
-Festival and competition fees are to be paid separately and are due a month before the scheduled event.
+Tuition is a flat monthly rate and is due at the first lesson of each month.
+A $75 Books/Registration fee and $25 recital fee is applied at the beginning of each school year.
+All books, supplies, and recital costs are deducted from these fees.
+Festival and competition fees are separate.

 All students pay a registration fee at the start of each school year (September).
 The fee is used to cover materials and music books throughout the year.

 "Your child will progress musically only as far as their instrument will let them."

 Yes, students will need a real, acoustic piano with working pedals.
 Pianos must be tuned at least once per year.
 Piano lessons don’t just teach the student to read music and keep a steady beat, but also to make beautiful music!
 Good pianos are available in all price ranges, with many available for free via social media.

 Weighted keyboards, no matter how expensive, are no substitute for a real piano.